Start your pain-free journey today!

 The purpose of the straight leg raise is to strengthen the quadricep muscle.
 The quad works as a shock absorber to dissipate forces on the knee.
 This is a similar function to the meniscus, which acts as a cushion between the thigh bone and shin bone.
 The stronger we can make the quad muscle, the more force this will help to take off the meniscus.

-How to perform the straight leg raise exercise.
+How to perform the straight leg raise exercise for a torn meniscus.

 Start lying on your back with your involved leg straight and your uninvolved leg bent to a 90 degree ankle.
 Tighten the muscle on the front of your thigh, keep your leg straight, and lift it off the table until it is parallel to your other thigh.
 Pause for a second and then return to the starting position.
 Repeat this 10 times, take a 30 second break, and perform 2 sets.